Dispensary Page Types Map: What Pages Your Website Actually Needs

 MVP site checklist (foundation)

-• Locations hub links to every location page consistently.
+• Locations hub links to every real store page.

-• Trust pages exist (About, Contact, policies) and are easy to find.
+• Trust pages exist and are easy to find from the footer and important pages.

-• Clear NAP details, hours, directions, and local trust context.
+• Clear address, hours, directions, parking, and local store context.

 • Top categories linked early in the page.

-• Delivery pathway included only if relevant and offered.
+• Delivery pathway included only if relevant and available.

-• No duplicate city blocks copied across multiple locations.
+• No identical neighbourhood or city blocks copied across locations.

-• Service-area intent is clear without timing promises.
+• Service area is clear without unsupported timing claims.

-• Ordering clarity and policies are linked for trust.
+• ID rules, payment notes, delivery rules, and policies are linked for trust.

 Mini checklists by page type (fast QA)